College of Physicians and Surgeons of Alberta: Disciplinary hearings

 The case of Aubrey Levin attracted international media attention, following the suspension of Levin's license by CPSA in March 2010.
 Levin, who has been identified as an alleged abuser of human rights for his role as Chief psychiatrist and team leader at South African Defence Force (SADF)'s drug rehabilitation program near Pretoria in the 1970s, was "convicted of sexual assaulting three of his patients [in Alberta] between 2008 and 2010."
 South Africa's post apartheid era, Truth and Reconciliation Commission (TRC), had investigated the controversial nature of an SADF project that Levin ran while he was an SADF Colonel—The Aversion Project.
 Levin emigrated to Canada in the late 1990s and refused to return to testify before the TRC.
 Levin denied that he had "any sexual motive or basis for [his] sexual offences" and that he was not "aware that what he was doing was a criminal act in Canada as it's allowed in his home country of South Africa."

-On October 16, 2020 Wynand Wessels, a white orthopedic surgeon, told a CPSA disciplinary hearing that he had "tied a noose and taped it to the door" of an operating room at Queen Elizabeth II Hospital Grande Prairie, Alberta in June 24, 2016.
+On October 16, 2020, Wynand Wessels, a white orthopedic surgeon, told a CPSA disciplinary hearing that he had "tied a noose and taped it to the door" of an operating room at Queen Elizabeth II Hospital Grande Prairie, Alberta on June 24, 2016.
 Wessels denied that the noose had targeted a black surgical assistant—originally from Nigeria—who worked in that operating room.
 Wessels said that he grew up in South Africa during the apartheid era without a free press, and was not aware of the racial connotations associated with the noose and lynching in North America.
 Those interviewed for a July 3, 2020 CBC News report said that the incident had been reported in June 2014, and complaints made since then, but CPSA, the Alberta Health Services (AHS), and Tyler Shandro, Alberta's health minister had not followed through.
-On December 6, 2021 Wessels was found guilty of unprofessional conduct by an independent hearings tribunal and handed a 4 month suspension.
+On December 6, 2021, Wessels was found guilty of unprofessional conduct by an independent hearings tribunal and handed a 4-month suspension.